How to Fight an IEP Service Denial Without an Attorney in North Carolina

 Does the school have to give me a reason when they deny IEP services?

-Yes.
-Under NC 1500-2.5 and federal regulation 34 CFR § 300.503, the school must provide Prior Written Notice (DEC 5) for any refusal to initiate or change identification, evaluation, placement, or provision of FAPE.
+Yes, when the request concerns a covered action.
+Under 34 CFR § 300.503 and NC 1504-1.4, the school must provide Prior Written Notice (DEC 5) for a refusal to initiate or change identification, evaluation, placement, or provision of FAPE.
 The DEC 5 must include the specific reasons for the refusal, the data or evidence considered, alternatives evaluated, and factors that led to the decision.
-If the school doesn't provide a DEC 5, that failure is itself a procedural violation you can include in a State Complaint.
+If the school does not provide a DEC 5 when PWN is required, that failure may be a procedural violation you can include in a State Complaint.

 How long do I have to dispute a denial?

-For State Complaints, you can allege violations that occurred within one year of the date NCDPI receives the complaint.
-For due process, North Carolina follows a two-year statute of limitations from the date the parent knew or should have known about the violation.
-Don't wait — the sooner you document the denial and demand a DEC 5, the stronger your position.
+For State Complaints, you can allege violations that occurred no more than 1 year before NCDPI receives the complaint.
+For due process, NC 1504-1.8(a)(2) limits a petition to a violation occurring no more than 1 year before the date the parent or LEA knew or should have known of the alleged action.
+Don't wait — the sooner you document the denial and request a DEC 5 when required, the stronger your position.

 What if the school retaliates against my child after I file a complaint?